veliyat/components-angular-shoppingcart/README.md

 ## Cloning repo and Installing dependencies

-Run `https://github.com/veliyat/components-angular-shoppingcart.git` to clone this repo and then cd into project folder.
+Run `git clone https://github.com/veliyat/components-angular-shoppingcart.git` to clone this repo and then cd into project folder.
 Now run `npm install` to install project dependencies.

 ## Development server